rancorm/nomadcap/README.md

 - MAC/OUI to organization look up using IEEE OUI data (-O) - *libcsv*
 - Process all networks (-A) as a basic request monitor
 - Process probes (-p) and announcements (-a)
+- Quick list of intefaces with details (-L)
 - Verbose mode (-v)

 ## Get Started